Konnichi wa / Great Outdoors

 The philodendron rio has beautiful, glossy leaves that add an aesthetic appeal to any home or office space.
 The flowers are small and cream splash yellow (or silver stripe) in color but they bloom several times throughout the year so you will never be without blooms on this houseplant.
 It's not just easy to care for; it's pretty too!

 The philodendron rio is a great choice for any type of gardener.
 If you have kids or pets who are always running around the house, it's best to put this plant somewhere up high where they can't reach!
-The philodendron rio doesn't mind being handled so your children and/or animals will be able to enjoy touching its leaves without damaging them.
 It also has similar species that are close relatives such as philodendron brasil.

 How to care for the philodendron rio?